robpduo/Employee-Tracker/README.md

 ## Link to the Video Demonstration

 ## Description
 This app is used to keep track of employee infomation within a company with multiple departments.
+It provides a command line interface to retrieve and store data within a relational database

 ## Features
 - Users may add a department, role, and employee record to the database